Nova Sich: Location and components of the Sich

 Sich was a city - a fortress surrounded by a rampart and palisades.
-The Underground Sich consisted of three parts: the suburbs, or the so-called shop bazaar, where all tents and visitors had their shops and taverns for trade, where there were houses of market atamans and military cantary or keeper of scales.
-This suburb was called Hassan - Basha.
-From it began the gate that led to Kosh - the main fortification, where around the Sich Square were located 38 huts.
+The Pidpilnenska Sich consisted of three parts: the suburbs, or the so-called shop bazaar, where all tents and visitors had their shops and taverns for trade, where there were houses of market atamans and military canary or keeper of scales.
+This suburb was called Hassan-Basha.
+From it began the gate that led to the kish — the main fortification, where around the Sich Square were located 38 huts.
 The huts were spacious barracks.
-Between the huts of the Ustup Bay and the Podpilna River is the Inner Kish or Palanka, separated by a wall from the Outer Kosh.
-Palanka housed the houses of the Kosh Ataman and Sich officers, as well as the Sich Cathedral Church of the Intercession of the Mother of God, the military chancellery, the treasury and the houses of the clergy.
+Between the huts of the Ustup Bay and the Pidpilna River is the Inner Kish or Palanka, separated by a wall from the Outer Kish.
+Palanka housed the houses of the Kish Otaman and Sich officers, as well as the Sich Cathedral Church of the Intercession of the Mother of God, the military chancellery, the treasury, and the houses of the clergy.

-To the west of Kosh was the fortification of the Novosichensk retrenchment built by the tsarist government to control Sich.
-Here was a Russian commandant with a garrison of land militia regiments.
+To the west of the Kish were fortifications of the Nova Sich retrenchment built by the tsarist government to control Sich.
+There was a Russian commandant with a garrison of land militia regiments.

 History

-It is noteworthy that it was during the existence of the Nova Sich that an independent Cossack-military group called the Haidamaky emerged.
-The Haydamatsky movement began in 1734 with the inaction of the first Novosichensk Ataman-Hetman I. Malashevych in the protection of the rights and freedoms of the Ukrainian people, when in 1734-1738 large detachments of insurgents led by G. Goly, M. Golim, M. Mane, S. Chalym and others.
+During the existence of the Nova Sich, an independent Cossack-military group called the Haidamaky emerged.
+The Haydamatsky movement began in 1734 with the inaction of the first Nova Sich Otaman-Hetman I.Malashevych in the protection of the rights and freedoms of the Ukrainian people, when in 1734-1738 large detachments of insurgents led by G. Goly, M. Golim, M. Mane, S. Chalym and others.

 An epidemic broke out in the Sich in 1760, and entry and exit from the Sich were banned.

-In 1768 a Cossack revolt (known as the "Gray revolt") broke out, during which the Kosh Ataman Kalnyshevskyi and the Cossack sergeant hid in the Novosichensk retrenchment.
-The rebels tried to choose Philip Fedoriv, but were quickly dispersed.
+In 1768 a Cossack revolt (known as the "Gray revolt") broke out, during which the kish otaman Petro Kalnyshevskyi and the Cossack sergeant hid in the Nova Sich retrenchment.
+The rebels tried to choose Philip Fedoriv but were quickly dispersed.

 The Zaporozhian Army left the Nova Sich for the Russo-Turkish War of 1735–1739 and the War of 1768–1774.